plotly/plotly.github.io/_posts/2015-10-21-multiple-y-axes.md

     <script data-plotly="Dreamshot:4437" src="https://plot.ly/embed.js" async></script>
 </div>

-Follow along below to make a pie chart of your own.
+Follow along below to make a chart with multiple y axes of your own.

 ### Step 1 - Upload your Excel data to Plotly's grid